1. Don’t fight over money, solve your differences

 Diane had more success after she shared stories about some of her own past financial mistakes.
 Once Alan knew that she, too, had made some mistakes, he was able to stop being defensive about his problems, and instead work on a debt-reduction plan that would eventually allow them to buy a house together.

 Everyone has different attitudes and priorities about money, and different ways of making decisions.
 So, if you want to talk to your spouse about money, think about how he or she makes other decisions.
 If they’re usually logical and methodical, use logic and figures.
 If they’re emotional, express your view in terms of how it will make you feel.

 Sometimes the message gets caught up in the messenger, and people need to hear wisdom from a different voice.
-If you have a financial advisor, consider using his or her input to help resolve a difference.
+If you have an advisor, consider using his or her input to help resolve a difference.

 Keehn also suggests finding an article that’s related to your problem and using that as a low-risk conversation-starter.
 “It gives you permission to talk about it.”